Czech Republic–Mongolia relations

 Czech Republic–Mongolia relations refer to the diplomatic relations between the Czech Republic and Mongolia.
 The Czech Republic has an embassy in Ulaanbaatar.
-Both countries are members of the International Investment Bank (IIB) and formerly Comecon.
+Both nations are full members of the World Trade Organization and United Nations.

 History

+Early history

+The Moravians fought alongside Poland against the Mongols at the Battle of Legnica during the First Mongol invasion of Poland in 1241.
+After the Mongol victory, the Mongols invaded the Bohemian (Czech) Kingdom, but were ultimately repulsed.

 Communist era

-Diplomatic relations were established on 25 April 1950 between Czechoslovakia and the Mongolian People's Republic, both of which were communist states of the Eastern Bloc.
+Diplomatic relations were established on 25 April 1950 between Czechoslovakia and the Mongolian People's Republic, both of which were communist states of the Eastern Bloc, and both were members of the Comecon.
 In 1953, the first Czechoslovak ambassador was sent to Mongolia.
 In the 1980s, Czechoslovakia was Mongolia's second-largest trading partner, behind the USSR.
 After the 1992 dissolution of Czechoslovakia, Mongolia reaffirmed its relations with the newly formed Czech Republic in 1993.

 Post-1993

 In the 1990s, trade volumes declined sharply, though the Czech Republic still accounts for about 1% of Mongolia's imports.
 The Czech embassy in Ulaanbaatar was inherited by the Czech Republic, which closed in 1994 due to financial difficulties and became dependent on Beijing.
 The Consular and Visa Section of the Czech Embassy in Beijing was located in Ulaanbaatar.
 The Embassy of the Czech Republic in Ulaanbaatar was formally reopened in May 1999 during Czech Foreign Minister Jan Kavan's visit to Mongolia.
 It has been operating as a charge d'affaires since July 2004.